canonical/observability/decision-records/2025-08-20--otelcollector-component-identifiers.md

 5. Do not use identifiers in pipeline names, e.g. `metrics`, `logs`, `traces`, etc. but NOT `metrics/identifier`

 ## Explanations
-1. Likely (user error if not) protects against overwriting a pipeline component from dynamic relations.
+1. Likely protects against (user error if not) overwriting a pipeline component from dynamic relations.
 Also protects against custom processors config.
+The ability to [define custom processors](https://charmhub.io/opentelemetry-collector-k8s/configurations?channel=2/edge#processors) is a relevant example (as well as [this issue](https://github.com/canonical/opentelemetry-collector-k8s-operator/issues/117)) for identifying otelcol's private processors with `/_self`.
 2. The `COMPONENT/ENDPOINT-REL_ID` format gives enough context about the source and provides namespace safety
 3. Same as `2.`
 4. This is only useful if someone is handed a config file without any context, e.g. the file name `/etc/otelcol/config.d/otelcol_0.yaml`, or using `jssh otelcol/0` provides unit context.
 You could also infer from relation ids.